phantom0109/face-browser/README.md

 <a name="models-face-landmark-detection"></a>

-## 68 Point Face Landmark Detection Models

-This package implements a very lightweight and fast, yet accurate 68 point face landmark detector.
-The default model has a size of only 350kb (**face_landmark_68_model**) and the tiny model is only 80kb (**face_landmark_68_tiny_model**).
-Both models employ the ideas of depthwise separable convolutions as well as densely connected blocks.
-The models have been trained on a dataset of ~35k face images labeled with 68 face landmark points.

-<a name="models-face-recognition"></a>

 ## Face Recognition Model

 For face recognition, a ResNet-34 like architecture is implemented to compute a face descriptor (a feature vector with 128 values) from any given face image, which is used to describe the characteristics of a persons face.
 The model is **not** limited to the set of faces used for training, meaning you can use it for face recognition of any person, for example yourself.
 You can determine the similarity of two arbitrary faces by comparing their face descriptors, for example by computing the euclidean distance or using any other classifier of your choice.